 How long does it take to compost?

 Different organic materials take different lengths of time to transform into compost.
 Food waste is quicker than twigs or sticks.
 Paper from coffee filters or tea bags takes longer than organic waste.
-The bottom of the pile or bin will transform first, so this is why it is important to turn the pile monthly.
+The bottom of the pile or bin will break down first, so this is why it is important to turn the pile monthly.

 Can I put moldy fruit in my compost?